 A Study Guide (SG) is available for the Ouellette textbook.
-This page provides some information about that SG, to help you decide whether you want to buy it.
-It also gives you some guidance on how to buy it.
-The SG is not required.
+This page provides some information about that SG, to help you decide whether you want to get it.

 General comments about SG's

 Getting the SG

 Bottom of page; return links and contact information

 I am not a big fan of SG's.
 Seems to me that a good book doesn't need one, and a bad book isn't helped by one.
 Further, I do not think you should have to pay extra to get the answers to the problems in the book.
 Nevertheless, many textbooks have a SG, and some may have useful supplementary material -- and often the book answers.
 I know that some students like SG's.
 If you do, and/or really would like to have your own set of the answers, then you can read on for more information to help you judge this SG.

 As the complete title (Study Guide and Solutions Manual) suggests, the SG has two major sections.

 The first, the SG per se, provides additional instructional material.
 This averages about 10 pages per textbook chapter.
 To the extent I have looked through the SG, this is all presented as a series of "objectives", with a brief discussion, but mainly a series of examples, which are discussed in detail.
 For example, for Ch 3 (Alkanes and cycloalkanes), there are 15 objectives, and 31 examples discussed in detail.
 There are no "additional problems" (or sample tests), but you could work through the examples yourself before reading the explanation; that could be a good approach.